ad-my-brand/coding-challenge-frontend/README.md

 # coding-challenge-frontend

 - Create a branch of main
-- Commit and push your branch with your name to this repository
+- Commit and push your branch with your name to this repository -ok